jillxoreilly/StatsCourseBook_sandbox/_sources/regression3_outcomes.md

 We will be working with `statsmodels` in Python again.
 This week, you will learn to:

-*	Explore model assumptions including outliers and heteroskedasticity.
+*	Explore model assumptions using graphs in Python
-*	Use p-value and significance levels on intercept and slope.
+*	Find p-value and significance levels on intercept and slope
-*	Plot a regression line with 95% confidence intervals.
-*	Plot a ‘coefplot’ with error bars
+*	Find R-squared and RMSE and interpret